Is this program right for you?

-Students receive between 12 and 17 credits per semester, nine of which are normally completed in the Russian as a Second Language
+Students receive between 14 and 17 credits per semester, eleven of which are normally completed in the Russian as a Second Language

 program.
 Heritage and other high proficiency speakers may have the RSL requirement reduced or waived, and can they can replace these credits with academic courses.